-Disclaimer: This blog post contains sensitive content some readers may find upsetting.
-I’m merely sharing my personal experience on this complex topic, therefore it should NOT be a substitute for seeking proper medical advice.
+*SENSITIVE & GRAPHIC MEDICAL CONTENT* – This blog post contains my personal journey with Chronic Pain, which some readers may find triggering/upsetting.
+It should NOT be substituted for seeking proper medical advice.
 Remember everyone and every circumstance is different.

-When you research Neuromuscular Disease (NMD) and pain, medical extracts will tell you that they don’t or shouldn’t cause pain.
-What they fail to mention is that they mean the disease itself isn’t painful, though the symptoms associated can very well be.
-Without the symptoms you can’t have a Neuromuscular Disease as they clinically present with muscle weakness and wasting that is often progressive in nature as the main signs for clinical diagnosis, along side the genetic mutation to pinpoint the “form” of which there are over 60!
-Therefore in my opinion and I’m sure many others with NMDs will agree, if the symptoms associated with muscle weakness and wasting cause pain and the disease is often degenerative (so it progresses to chronic pain the more muscle deteriorates), then it is plain to see that Neuromuscular Diseases Can and Do cause chronic pain…
+When you research Muscular Dystrophy (a group of 60+ muscle wreaking and wasting conditions) and pain, medical extracts will tell you that they don’t or shouldn’t cause pain.
+What they fail to elaborate on is they mean the disease itself isn’t painful, though the symptoms associated can very well be.
+Therefore in my opinion and I’m sure many others with MD will agree, if the symptoms associated with muscle weakness and wasting cause pain and the disease is often degenerative (so it progresses to chronic pain the more muscle deteriorates), then people with Muscular Dystrophy Can and Do experience pain at some point in their lives to varying degrees.

-I developed Scoliosis (curvature of the spine) around 10 years old.
-When it was fairly advanced and I was on the waiting list for the Spinal Fusion surgery.
-Which for anyone who’s unaware is major spinal surgery where they insert two metal rods paralell to the spine, straighten the curve as much as possible (they can never safely get a scoliotic spine 100% straight without risking nerve damage) and secure the rods with screws into each vertebrate to stabilise.
+I developed Scoliosis (curvature of the spine) around 8 years old.
+It rapidly progressed unbeknowingly to my multi-disciplanary team over the course of a year, leaving no time for bracing, or traction with a halo, the only option was a FULL neck-into-pelvis Spinal Fusion.
+Major spinal surgery where they insert two metal rods paralell to the spine to support it, straighten the curve as much as possible (they can never safely get a scoliotic spine 100% straight without risking nerve damage) and secure the rods with screws into each vertebrate to stabilise.

 The curve began to cause back pain sitting, as I leaned to one side to compensate and all my weight went through my left buttock, which in turn caused pins and needles down my leg and sciatica.
 I was put on a continuous regime of paracetamol and codeine by my consultant.
 I also used Deep Heat spray directly on the painful areas of my curve in school to get me through the day.
 Little did I know then that this was the beginning of a lifetime on pain killers.